 Be sure to do that if you find yourself in the Namib Desert.
 It was a humbling experience being surrounded by the sandy giants.

-No visit to Sossusvlei, Namibia, would be complete without checking out the famous Acacia trees of Deadvlei (Afrikaans for ‘dead marsh’), so after descending Dune 45, it was time to board jeeps and head to another dune.
+No visit to Sossusvlei, Namibia, would be complete without checking out the famous acacia trees of Deadvlei (English “dead” plus Afrikaans “vlei” meaning “marsh” combining to mean ‘dead marsh’), so after descending Dune 45, it was time to board jeeps and head to another dune.

 The jeep driver laughed, a silver star implanted in one of his front teeth (a common fashion statement there), as he described climbing the next dune.
 Its name is “Big Daddy” as it reaches 350 meters high.